| 2.6.1 Retailing is a major industry with particular

 services offered where retail sales are ancillary to or part of

+the service offered, such as tyre and exhaust fitters.
 2.6.25 In the case of sales forming part of a service, such as

 the tyre fitting example used above, these activities are best sited